 - To prevent damage to the ECU, never mix the black and gray connectors that attach to it.
 The black connector is tethered to the ECU mounting plate to help prevent accidentally installing it in the gray port. - 1.
 Mount ECU to plate with bolts and tighten to 108 in·lb (12.2 N·m). - 2.
 Install gray connector to the gray port on the ECU.
 See preceding WARNING. - 3.
 Install black connector to the black port on the ECU. - 4.
-Connect the batteries.
-See Connecting the Battery Gasoline Vehicles on page 1-4.
+Connect the battery.
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.